OpenGammaProject/Gamma-MCA/README.md

 Thanks to the Web Serial API you can use any serial device capable of doing gamma spectroscopy to plot your data.
 The are only two requirements for this to work:

 1. The API is currently only supported by Chromium-based (desktop) browsers.
 This includes most browsers except Safari and Firefox.
 The feature is either enabled on default or you have to enable it in the settings.
+See [Can I Use?](https://caniuse.com/web-serial)
 2. Your device has to print a newline (`\n`) after every single event and must not print other data than the detected energy.

 ---